 What exactly is healthspan?

-Healthspan has no universally accepted medical definition, but the most common research interpretation describes it as the period of life free from chronic disease or significant disability (Garmany et al., Mayo Clinic Proceedings, 2021).
+Healthspan has no universally accepted medical definition, but the most common research interpretation describes it as the period of life free from chronic disease or significant disability (Garmany et al., NPJ Regenerative Medicine, 2021).
 It's not just about being undiagnosed.
 It's about function: climbing stairs without gasping, remembering where you left your keys, sleeping well, holding a conversation without mental fatigue.

 The WHO measures it through HALE (Health-Adjusted Life Expectancy), which adjusts life years for years lived with disability.
 Eurostat uses a similar concept: Healthy Life Years (HLY), measuring the years a person expects to live without severe functional limitations.